AliyunContainerService/pouch/hack/vagrant/README.md

     pouch-dev-node            running (virtualbox)

-You are now ready to SSH to `pouch-dev-node`, source code of pouch is mounted to /go/src/github.com/alibaba/pouch on `pouch-dev-node`.
+You are now ready to SSH to `pouch-dev-node`, source code of PouchContainer is mounted to /go/src/github.com/alibaba/pouch on `pouch-dev-node`.

     $ vagrant ssh pouch-dev-node
     vagrant@pouch-dev-node:~$ sudo su